depth221/Preset-Franchises_in_Korea/README.md

 applied preset URL in GitHub

 # Update
+## 2018-11-18
+* Deal with name:xx tags as default except in Korean and English
+* Add payments
+** Values of Visa, Mastercard, Unionpay, JCB, American Express, Diners Club, and Discover, are yes as default

 ## 2018-11-04
 * Add logos for The Coffee Bean & Tea Leaf, Burger King, KFC, Seven-Eleven, CU, and GS25